-As such, Fiverr decided to use Zao, a company that provides an employee referral program.
-The software adds a competition element to referring candidates since it gives employees points and credit for all actions they take and – let’s not forget about this – it notifies them about status changes of their referrals.
+As such, Fiverr decided to use Zao, a company that provided an employee referral program (it has been acquired by PIXID).
+The software added a competition element to referring candidates since it gave employees points and credit for all actions they took and – let’s not forget about this – it notified them about status changes of their referrals.

-Based on the points they’ve got on the Zao referral leaderboard, top Fiverr employees receive gifts on a quarterly and yearly basis.
+Based on the points they’d got on the Zao referral leaderboard, top Fiverr employees received gifts on a quarterly and yearly basis.

 for every referral-related action.

 When it comes to employee referral programs examples, this one beautifully demonstrates the power of simplicity.
 At Google, one of the things recruiters do is ask employees questions like ‘Who’s the best software developer you know in Boston?’